mashaan14/Spectral-Clustering/README.md

 ### Folder: Refining a k-nearest neighbor graph for a computationally efficient spectral clustering
 Mashaan Alshammari, John Stavrakakis, and Masahiro Takatsuka.
 “Refining a k-nearest neighbor graph for a computationally efficient spectral clustering” submitted to Pattern Recognition

+### Folder: A parameter-free graph reduction for efficient spectral clustering
+Mashaan Alshammari, John Stavrakakis, and Masahiro Takatsuka.
+“A parameter-free graph reduction for efficient spectral clustering” submitted to Pattern Recognition